elopio/docs/source/includes/_callAPI.md

 ### augur.api.Market.getCrowdsourcer(p, callback)

 Returns the Ethereum address for the DisputeCrowdsourcer contract that corresponds to the given [Payout Distribution Hash](#payout-distribution-hash).

+Note: Calling this function only works for retrieving a DisputeCrowdsourcer if the [Dispute Round](#dispute-round) has not been completed yet.

 #### **Parameters:**